MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.

-2. Change the default notebook name (**Untitled Notebook *[date]***) to `Data Ingestion and Exploration` and in the **Connect** drop-down list, select the **Serverless cluster** if it is not already selected.
+1. Change the default notebook name (**Untitled Notebook *[date]***) to `Data Ingestion and Exploration` and in the **Connect** drop-down list, select the **Serverless cluster** if it is not already selected.
 If the cluster is not running, it may take a minute or so to start.

-3. In the first cell of the notebook, enter the following code, which creates a volume for storing covid data.
+1. In the first cell of the notebook, enter the following code, which creates a volume for storing covid data.

      ```sql
     %sql
-    CREATE VOLUME covid_data_volume
+    CREATE VOLUME IF NOT EXISTS covid_data_volume
      ```

-4. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
+1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
 Then wait for the Spark job run by the code to complete.

-5. Create a second (Python) cell in the notebook and enter the following code.
+1. Create a second (Python) cell in the notebook and enter the following code.

     ```python
     import requests